AliyuYahaya/code-infinity-test/README.md

+# Code Infinity Interview Tests

-# This is test 1 and two of the code-infinity-interview
+This repository contains two separate applications developed as part of the Code Infinity interview process.

 ## Test 1
 A simple user registration system built using MongoDB, Express, and Node.js